 Furthermore, these systems allow us to study the influence of substellar companions on late stellar evolution.
 For that we formed an international collaboration and were granted a Large Programme at the ESO-VLT (Eclipsing Reflection Effect Binaries from Optical Surveys, EREBOS).
 Our goal is to observe a newly discovered sample of eclipsing hot subdwarf binaries with low-mass companions, determine the fundamental parameters of those systems and search for substellar companions like brown dwarfs and hot Jupiter planets.
-In addition to the spectroscopic follow-up with the FORS2 instrument at the VLT, we use smaller telescopes in the to obtain follow-up photometry and spectroscopy.

 Currently we also make use of the Transiting Exoplanet Survey Satellite TESS, which is gathering light curves for thousands of nearby stars (including hundreds of hot subdwarfs and white dwarfs) with precision better than 1%.
 Although its primary goal is to find planets, the 2-minute cadence light curves obtained by TESS for pre-selected stars, are also ideal to search for variability effects caused by a binary companion, such as reflection and eclipses.
 We are members of the TESS Asteroseismic Science Consortium TASC and coordinate the efforts to observe compact close binaries.
 The brightness of TESS pre-selected targets also makes them ideal for ground-based follow-up, allowing for thorough characterisation of the observed systems and providing constraints for binary evolution models.
 As members of the BlackGEM collaboration, we will also study fainter close binaries based on multi-band light curves.